 Students’ grades for their study modules and partial achievements are recorded in Diak’s study register.
 Also partial module achievements completed by students who started their studies during or after the year 2010 are recorded in the study register.
 The teacher in charge of the course ensures that all grades are recorded in the register immediately after the confirmation of the grade.

 Students have the right to receive information concerning the way in which assessment criteria were applied in their case.
 Students must have an opportunity to view their assessed study achievements in written or electronic form.
 The assessment criteria must be kept available for six months after the publication of the results (Decree 352/2003, Section 19).
 The teachers in charge of courses must ensure that the assessed works (exam results, practical training assessments, etc.) are retained for six months, after which time they are destroyed.

 Section 28 Appealing the Assessment of Study Achievements

-Students who are dissatisfied with the assessment of their study assignments or the recognition of their prior learning may request a re-assessment or correction orally or in writing from the individual or body who made the assessment or decided on the accreditation, be it the study guidance counsellor, lecturer, or lecturer committee/group.
+Students who are dissatisfied with the assessment of their study assignments or the recognition of their prior learning may request a re-assessment or correction in writing from the individual or body who made the assessment or decided on the accreditation, be it the Study Guidance Counsellor, lecturer, or lecturer committee/group.
 The appeal must be submitted within 14 days of the date on which the student personally had the opportunity to learn the result of the assessment and the way in which the assessment criteria were applied.
-Students who are unhappy with the grading can request correction from the Board of Examiners within 14 days of the date they were informed of the decision (Act 932/2014, Section 57).
+Students who are unhappy with the grading can request correction from the Examination Board in writing within 14 days of the date they were informed of the decision (Act 932/2014, Section 57).

 The appeal process to correct the assessment of study achievements:

 - The assessor re-assesses the student’s work or application (such as exam, assignment, thesis, RPL application).

 - The assessor explains the grounds for the assessment in writing and gives them as feedback to the student.

-- If the student is still dissatisfied, he/she contacts the secretary of the Board of Examiners within 14 days of receiving the new
+- If the student is still dissatisfied, he/she contacts the secretary of the Examination Board in writing within 14 days of receiving the new assessment.